Minimum Viable Experience: Why User Experience Is Not a Feature

 Minimum Viable Experience

+Minimum Viable Experience / productSo instead of building a Minimum Viable Product, please create a Minimum Viable Experience.
 If you don’t have every feature, listen to your users and work with them to solve their problems or delight them to create minimum viable experience.
+Don’t forget it.